dotnet/docs/docs/csharp/language-reference/operators/null-forgiving.md

 [!code-csharp[Use null-forgiving operator](~/samples/csharp/language-reference/operators/NullForgivingOperator.cs#UseNullForgiving)]

-Without the null-forgiving operator, the compiler generates the following warning for the `p.Name` code: `Warning CS8602: Dereference of a possibly null reference.`.
+Without the null-forgiving operator, the compiler generates the following warning for the `p.Name` code: `Warning CS8602: Dereference of a possibly null reference`.

 If you can modify the `IsValid` method, you can use the [NotNullWhen](xref:System.Diagnostics.CodeAnalysis.NotNullWhenAttribute) attribute to let the compiler know that an argument of the `IsValid` method cannot be `null` when the method returns `true`:

 [!code-csharp[Use an attribute](~/samples/csharp/language-reference/operators/NullForgivingOperator.cs#UseAttribute)]

 In the preceding example, you don't need to use the null-forgiving operator because the compiler has enough information to find out that `p` cannot be `null` inside the `if` statement.
 For more information about the attributes that allow you to specify additional information about the null state of a variable, see [Upgrade APIs with attributes to define null expectations](../../nullable-attributes.md).

+## C# language specification

+For more information, see [The null-forgiving operator](~/_csharplang/proposals/csharp-8.0/nullable-reference-types-specification.md#the-null-forgiving-operator) section of the [draft of the nullable reference types specification](~/_csharplang/proposals/csharp-8.0/nullable-reference-types-specification.md).

 ## See also